dargaCode/Thwartski-Tf2-Hud/thwartski_hud/_Thwartski Hud Documentation/Thwartski Hud - README.txt

 //-------------------------------------------------------------------

 I'm a professional game designer who loves TF2 and tinkering with stuff like this.
-My comp career is nothing impressive, but I know enough to design for comp play.
+I'm a very low level comp player, but I make mods that much better players than me can hopefully benefit from.

 I'm one of those people who has jumped around a lot between classes.
 My main is soldier (pocket), but I originally mained pyro, then engie, then sniper, then spy.